mjgs/freelancer/README.md

 ## Freelancer

+Website for freelancers that runs sites.
+Each site can be static and/or dynamic, you can easily associate domain names to each site and adding a site is as simple as creating an express app and adding it to the apps folder.

+Two starter apps:

+1. Homepage - static site to link to your other online sites, social media etc
-Website for freelancers with homepage and payments pages to securely receive payments for services.
+2. Services - static+dynamic site to securely receive payments for services

-Payments are handled by Stripe and email notification is via Mailgun.
+Payments are handled by Stripe and email notifications are via Mailgun.

 ### Description

+**Homepage**

 The homepage is a static landing page to display contact information.

+**Services**

 Payments can be made via a two step process: